Bank Board Academy

 Residential

-New Risks and Opportunities for Bank Boards: Levelling Up marks the sixth edition of the Bank Board Academy (BBA) training programme.
+Bridging the Divide: Boards and Management in a New Risk Landscape marks the sixth edition of the Bank Board Academy (BBA) training programme.
 This edition will feature around 9 sessions led by an international faculty of regulators, supervisors, academics, and professionals from the banking and finance sector.

 Designed to encourage active engagement, the course places a strong emphasis on interaction through a series of dynamic panel sessions, where BBA participants are invited to contribute their insights and experiences.